pjbitterman/UNL_geog432/term_project/final_project.md

 5. What are the spatial patterns of climate change over the CBW region?
 For example, how have temperature and precipitation changed over time and space?

 6. Protected areas are designed to protect vital species habitat across the watershed and in the Bay.
-What are the spatial relationships among protected areas, habitat, and public acess to the Bay?
+What are the spatial relationships among protected areas, habitat, and public access to the Bay?

+7. What is the extent of hardened shoreline in specific areas of the Bay?
+How does the amount of protected shoreline relate to the presence/location of sensitive or protected areas?

-7. Something else of your choosing
+8. Something else of your choosing

 ## Deliverable 1: project proposal (20 points)

 You must submit a proposal for your project detailing the following items:

 1. The research question you chose
 2. Preliminary or sample data (can be a list of sources).
-Should NOT be speculative
+Should NOT be speculative.
 3. Any preliminary work (strongly encouraged)

 Other details: